Incest And One Of The After Effects

-My loving heavenly Father, didn't respond to the injustice of my accusations and assumptions.
+God didn't respond to the injustice of my accusations and assumptions.
 Instead He treated me with patience, gentleness and loving-kindness.

-My God wonderfully healed wounds that I didn't even know that I was carrying at that time.
+God wonderfully healed wounds that I didn't even know that I was carrying at that time.

 In that moment He showed me contrary to everything that I felt, everything that others had said to me, it was not so.